igrishaev/deed/readme.md

 The output is anything that can be coerced to the output stream using the `io/output-stream` function.
 It could be a file, another output stream, a byte array, or similar.
-If you pass a string, it's treated as a name of a file which will be created.
+If you pass a string, it's treated a file name which will be created.

 Examples: